hallatech/gradle-kotlin-base/README.md

         }
     }

-The inclusion of the following plugin in the buildscript causes the test reports not to be run and seems to have not other effect currently if commented out
+The inclusion of the following plugin in the buildscript causes the test reports not to be run and seems to have no other effect currently if commented out

         dependencies {
             classpath 'org.junit.platform:junit-platform-gradle-plugin:1.0.0'